rawitat/gtypist_lessons/programming_quotes.typ

 I:G. van Rossum
 S:Don't you hate code that's not properly indented?
 Making it [indenting] part :of the syntax guarantees that all code is properly indented.

+*:SCRIPT_21
+I:Alan Kay
+S:Perl is another example of filling a tiny, short-term need, and then being :a real problem in the longer term.

+*:SCRIPT_22
+I:Jeff Polk
+S:There's no obfuscated Perl contest because it's pointless.

+*:SCRIPT_23
+I:Larry Wall
+S:A Perl program is correct if it gets the job done before your boss fire you.

+*:SCRIPT_24
+I:Brian Hook, about Perl
+S:I have a pretty major problem with a language where one of the most common :variables has the name $_.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU